mthl/guix-artwork/website/posts/profiles-in-practice.md

 Guix provides a very useful feature that may be quite foreign to newcomers:
 *profiles*.
-They are a way to group package installations together and all users on a same system are free to use as many profiles as they want.
+They are a way to group package installations together and all users on the same system are free to use as many profiles as they want.

 Whether you're a developer or not, you may find that multiple profiles bring you great power and flexibility.
 While they shift the paradigm somewhat compared to